German colonial empire: Legal inequality

-The relationship between the Germans and the indigenous populations in the German colonies was characterized by legal and social inequality, as in all the other colonial empires.
+The relationship between the Germans and the indigenous populations in the German colonies was characterized by legal and social inequalities.
 There were two separate legal systems and people were assigned to one or the other on the basis of racial criteria.
-The "whites" (i.e. the German and European inhabitants of the colonies) formed a small, highly privileged minority - rarely reaching even 1% of a colony's total population.
+The "whites" (i.e. the German and European inhabitants of the colonies) formed a small, highly privileged minority – rarely reaching even 1% of a colony's total population.
 They enjoyed all the rights, privileges, and duties of normal German law.
 Non-German Europeans were legally their equals.

 The 13 million or so "natives" of the German colonial empire did not become German citizens in 1913, when German citizenship was first introduced.
 They were not considered Imperial citizens, but only subjects or wards of Germany.
 German laws applied to them only if explicitly stated by the individual statute.
 In particular, they were shut out of the court system.
 They had no right of appeal against decisions of the colonial authorities or first-instance judgments.
 For the 10,000 or so people of Arab and Indian descent who lived in German East Africa, the governors had the ability to issue special regulations.
-According the Protectorate Law, however, it was possible for "natives" to be granted Imperial citizenship and to pass that citizenship on to their children.
+According to the Protectorate Law, however, it was possible for "natives" to be granted Imperial citizenship and to pass that citizenship on to their children.
 The cause of this was the fact that the children of mixed marriages automatically received German citizenship.
 This was perceived as a threat to the "German body politic" and its "racial purity."
 As sexual relationships between the population groups had grown increasingly common, the colonies gradually banned "civil marriage between whites and natives" from 1905.
 Extra-marital sexual relationships were socially unacceptable, as leading to "Kaffirization" (Verkaffirung).
-In 1912, the Reichstag held a debate about the possibility of miscegenation, resulting in most parties agreeing that miscegenation should be legalized.
+In 1912, the Reichstag held a debate about the possibility of interracial relationships, resulting in most parties agreeing that such relationships should be legalized.
 However, no law on this was ever enacted.
 The ban remained in effect until the end of the German Empire.